infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Medical Emergencies
 - Sexual Abuse

-# SIGNS OF ABUSE IN CHILDREN
+# Signs of Abuse in Children

-## PHYSICAL SIGNS OF ABUSE
+## Physical signs of abuse
 - According to Ethiopian guidelines [^5], the applicant's physical status needs to be evaluated, along with any disability during the screening process.
 - From a paper on institutional childcare [^3], Romanian children they assessed had physical scarring that appeared to have resulted from lacerations, burns or broken bones
 - According to Rainbow Homes [^6] , these are the following signs of physical abuse commonly found